enterprisemodules/wls_profile/documentation/packages.md

-The required packages for a succesfull WebLogic installation.
+The required packages for a succesful WebLogic installation.

 The defaults are: